Net.Create Lesson PLans

 Do you want your students to see themselves and their community represented in, influenced by, and contrasted against history?

-• Break through student’s modern perspective by identifying differences between the present and the historical past
+• Break through students' modern perspective by identifying differences between the present and the historical past.

-• see connections to people in history by identifying similarities between the present and the historical past
+• See connections to people in history by identifying similarities between the present and the historical past.

-Teachers used this network because students routinely struggled to break through their own modern assumptions to take historical perspective because the cultural and social norms seemed so different.
+SUCCESS STORIES: Teachers used this network because students routinely struggled to break through their own modern assumptions to take historical perspective because the cultural and social norms seemed so different.

-• Primary sources from both eras (e.g. images of Roman temples, coins, roads, along with images of modern day architecture that incorporates Roman elements, modern money, modern roads)
+TEXTS THAT WORK: Primary sources from both eras (e.g. images of Roman temples, coins, roads, along with images of modern day architecture that incorporates Roman elements, modern money, modern roads) or secondary sources that explain connections between historical eras and modern life

-How should I use this template?
+How should I use this in my classroom?

 Network Details: What should my students and I be tracking?